BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2022-03-10-ThisWebsite.md

 #### Hydejack

 [Hydejack](https://hydejack.com/) [Pro](https://qwtel.gumroad.com/l/nuOluY/qr0tw8m) stuck out as a gorgeous Jekyll theme with very good documentation, plus all the features I would need.
-Admittedly I could easily have gotten by on a free license, but I was jumping in with both feet and wanted to tinker with everything under the hood.
+Admittedly I could easily have gotten by on a free license, but I was jumping in with both feet and wanted to tinker with everything under the hood, and felt that given the means it was only right to duly compensate the theme creator for their time and effort.
 Being able to start from Hydejack's prebuilt starter kit was an immense benefit.

 Hydejack, or perhaps Jekyll itself does have some frustrating quirks with how categories and tags are handled.
 Yes you can do some more granular sorting by categorizing posts and then sorting the tags, but at least for the time being this feels unnecessary for the small amount of content I have / will have.
 I'm proceeding with pretending that the post categories feature does not exist.
 Similarly, Hydejack's projects feature has felt like a blog post missing some bits, e.g. projects with tags don't display in a the tag page/collection.
 Again, using only tags has largely solved this problem, I just make a distinct tag for projects instead.

 Google Fonts is disabled in _config.yml because I don't want to have to attest or explain anything more in the Privacy Policy than I must.
-If it causes privacy wailing and gnashing of teeth, and isn't serving a specific desired feature or function, bin it.
+If it causes privacy wailing and gnashing of teeth, and isn't serving a specific desired feature or function, I threw it in the bin.

 I did learn the hard way that Jekyll can be ***very*** tempermental about spacing and alignment in the underlying Markdown files.
 Be deliberate.
 Work from templates.